sfox1975/Udacity-DAND-Project-6/README.md

 I would put it on the left next to the sale, in different color and maybe with less ticks.
 The horizontal lignes are misleading, to my point of view, because we try to make a connection between the left y -axis and the right y-axis.”

+*My internal thought process on this particular comment: This comment inspired me to put “Employees” on the right axis, since it is the focus of the story I am trying to convey.
+But I rejected the suggestion to put both labels on the same axis, as I believe it will make it harder, not easier, to interpret the graph.*

 #### User emmanuelle_185407894 provided the following feedback after reviewing Take 3:

 “And you new graph is very good.”